webrtc-rs/rtc/rtc-shared/README.md

  </a>
 </p>
 <p align="center">
- RTC SDP Protocol in Rust With Sans-IO
+ RTC Shared Utilities in Rust With Sans-IO
 </p>